Advanced Wilderness First Aid, American RedCross Lifeguarding, NAUI Openwater SCUBA

 Test leadership and adventure skills in two distinct wilderness environments: The remote and beautiful Florida Keys, and the pristine, challenging Rocky Mountains.

 Two months, two radically different skill sets.
 This 65-day semester course is the learning experience of a lifetime.
 On this exciting and demanding course, you’ll explore the art and science of wilderness expeditioning and acquire the personal, group leadership and technical skills to travel safely in both sea and snow.
-Start in the Leadville, Colorado, where you’ll travel through the pristine mountain environment of the Rocky Mountains by skis and snowshoes, and earn an Advanced Wilderness First Aid certificate.
+Start in Leadville, Colorado, where you’ll travel through the pristine mountain environment of the Rocky Mountains by skis and snowshoes and earn an Advanced Wilderness First Aid certificate.
 Then you’ll head to Florida, where you’ll learn the most ancient and traditional of marine skills: sailing and navigation in the subtropical waters of the Florida Keys.
-Become a certified lifeguard through the American Red Cross.
-Along the way you will encounter challenges that push you physically, emotionally and socially – these challenges offer you a chance to discover your strengths and potential, and to practice using techniques and tools that will help you better cope with situations in the future.
+You will become a certified lifeguard through the American Red Cross.
+All throughout your journey you will encounter challenges that push you physically, emotionally and socially – these challenges offer you a chance to discover your strengths and potential, and to practice using techniques and tools that will help you better cope with anything the future brings.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 APPLY NOW This means a course has several open spots and is actively processing applications.

 APPLY NOW – Almost Full This means there are three or fewer currently available spots left on a course.
 To secure your spot click Apply Now to begin an application!